lucasquemelli/cardio_catch_disease/README.md

 **H8.** The are more cases of heart diseases for people who intakes alcohol than for people who do not.

 **FALSE.** There are more cases for people who do not intake alcohol.
 Additionally, they are slightly more prone to have heart disease.

+# 5. Business Results

+Random Forest Classifier predicts propensity to heart disease with 72.16 % of average precision.
+It results in a minimum of USD 2000,00 of profit, which is better than USD 1500,00 as the maximum profit for the current diagnosis.

+# 6. Conclusions

+By using a Machine Learning model to predict heart diseases, we would improve the minimum revenue from 0 to 2000 dollars for every diagnosis.

+# 7. Next Steps

+Understanding why LGBM Classifier could not work and try to train this model in order to improve the precision.